Squizzor/SquizzorObjectAttacher/README.md

 ## About
-This alt:V resource allows you to easily attach to players for example a phone, food or a bottle.
+This alt:V resource allows you to easily attach objects to players for example a phone, food or a bottle.
 The attachment will also be synced with all near by players.

 ![Debug form](https://github.com/Squizzor/SquizzorObjectAttacher/blob/master/images/preview.png)